What can we learn from earlier generations? Quite a bit, says Brendon Burchard, but only if we ask the right questions.

 32. What are you most thankful for?

-If you need guidance in planning for your future, start by coming in to meet with me for a Family Wealth Planning Session.
-I can guide you in creating a comprehensive estate plan that protects and preserves your most valuable assets.
-Before the session, I’ll send you a Family Wealth Inventory and Assessment to complete that will get you thinking about what you own, what matters most to you, and what you want to leave behind.
+If you need guidance in planning for your future, start by contacting us for a Family Wealth Planning Session.
+We can guide you in creating a comprehensive estate plan that protects and preserves your most valuable assets.
+Before the session, you'll complete a Family Wealth Inventory and Assessment that will get you thinking about what you own, what matters most to you, and what you want to leave behind.